kire9613/KTH_master_thesis/README_Team5.md

 2. Grid the solution space based on the coordinates of the obstacles
 3. Cap the number of nodes expanded such that the search does not go on for too long

 In other ways than above mentioned the implementation follows the A* algorithm structure.
 For more information see a more detailed description on *[A* specifically](https://en.wikipedia.org/wiki/A*_search_algorithm)*.
-The algorithm implementation can be studied *[here](https://github.com/KTH-SML/svea_starter/tree/team5_master/src/svea_core/src/svea/path_planners/astar.py)*.
+The algorithm implementation can be studied in the astar.py script available *[in this directory](https://github.com/KTH-SML/svea_starter/tree/team5_master/src/svea_core/src/svea/path_planners/astar.py)*.

 In order to test the A* planner to see how the global planner will plan the path around the track run: